 (b) Insert the battery in phone and then

 If everything goes right NCS will start flashing the phone.
-However if the process does not start (NCS gives error again), don’t worry, repeat 6(a) (b) and (c) quickly again and again until NCS starts flashing.
-Once started, wait for the process to complete – disconnect when done – enjoy your unlocked phone with default security code (12345)
+However if the process does not start (NCS gives error again), don’t worry, repeat 5(a) (b) and (c) quickly again and again until NCS starts the flashing process.
+Once started, wait for the process to complete (it should take 10-20 minutes depending upon the phone model) – NCS will notify you when finished – done! your old security code is gone, enjoy your unlocked phone in a brand new state with default security code (12345)

 All this “quick” exercise is due to the fact that we do not want NCS to detect the phone as working.
 This is because the security code cannot be reset by flashing the phone in working condition rather it can only be done by “Dead phone” flashing (recovery mode as described above).